Diffeomorphisms of discs and the second Weiss derivative of BTop(-): Claspers

 The crucial feature of the class $\alpha_{\text{Bor}}$, which can be seen directly from Watanabe's construction (see in particular the proof of Lemma 4.3 loc.\ cit.), is the following ``Borromean property'': attaching a handle to any of the three summands of $V_3 = \natural^3 S^n \times D^{n+1}$ along $S^n \times D^n_{-} \subset S^n \times S^n$ where $D^n_-\subset D^n$ is a hemisphere gives ``handle-filling'' embeddings

 and under any of the induced maps $(n_i)_* \colon \pi_{n-1}(\BDiff_\partial(V_3)) \to \pi_{n-1}(\BDiff_\partial(V_2))$ the class $\alpha_{\text{Bor}}$ is sent to zero.
-In the erratum \cite{WatanabeIIerr} Watanabe shows that there is a choice of lift \eqref{equ:alpha-wat} satisfying this Borromean property in the \emph{framed} diffeomorphism groups, and he also removes the assumption that $n$ be odd (see Lemma 3 and Remark 5 loc.cit.).
+In the corrigendum \cite{WatanabeIIerr} Watanabe shows that there is a choice of lift \eqref{equ:alpha-wat} to the classifying space for \emph{framed} smooth bundles which still satisfies this Borromean property, and he also removes the assumption that $n$ be odd (see Lemma A and Remark 6 loc.cit.).

 For our purposes, it is convenient to work with the following axiomatic description of Watanabe's building block \eqref{equ:alpha-wat}.
 This alternative description is slightly surprising, as it is by definition symmetric in the three handles of $V_3$, whereas Watanabe's construction favours one.